 ‘LADY EMMA HAMILTON’ This English rose has an intoxicating scent and adds bold pops of color to the garden with its tangerine blooms that fade to yellow outer petals (zones 5–9).

-‘RUSSELL’S COTTAGE’ This old fashioned shrub rose blooms once each season, but it will ll the garden with the most enticing aroma.
-The plant will be full of medium sized cerise colored flowers in the spring (zones 5–9).
+‘RUSSELL’S COTTAGE’ This old-fashioned shrub rose blooms once each season, but it will fill the garden with the most enticing aroma.
+The plant will be full of medium-sized cerise-colored flowers in the spring (zones 5–9).